sarrieta/goldenshoe/README.md

 Creating users and profile and hobbies: 19th November Have base defined for the html/css/bootstrap: 22nd Novemeber

->

 1. Users	can	create	an	account	on	the	site	and	login.
-(Sergio) + Backend mandem
+(Backend mandem)

 2. The	user’s	proFile	should	contain	(at	least):	proFile	image,	email,	gender,	date	of	birth, and	a	list	of	hobbies.
 (Anas) (REGEX + DATABASE)